Dadangdut33/Screen-Translate/readme.md

 ```
 Read [this stackoverflow post](https://stackoverflow.com/questions/5458048/how-can-i-make-a-python-script-standalone-executable-to-run-without-any-dependen) to learn more on how to do it.

-# Tutorial on How To Use
+# How To Use
 1. Select Language
-2. Translate or Capture Image using the capture window
+2. Translate or Capture Image using the capture window or the snipping feature
 3. Set hotkeys and delays as needed
 4. Set offset if needed (Usually when scaling is not 100% or when using multiple monitors)
 5. Done